hawth-rne/llamas_grant_proposals/DataGuild_Jul_2023.md

 We are pursuing our first grant from the Curve DAO Grants Council to build this subdao.

-<Feedback> There is no concept of subdaos, so keep that in mind.
-<Feedback> This can be in the bottom.
+_Feedback This can be in the bottom._

 ## Progress

-<Feedback> This section talks about progress, but it is more of a Resume of The Llamas.
-And I think this could be expanded on a bit better: what did you do for the other DAOs?
+_Feedback This section talks about progress, but it is more of a Resume of The Llamas.
+And I think this could be expanded on a bit better: what did you do for the other DAOs?_

 So far, the LLamas job marketplace has completed work for Reserve and a series of collaborations between zkEVM Polygon and Aave, Maker (Spark), and CoW.